-Two things happened in China during April 2026 that perfectly capture the state of autonomous driving.
-At Auto China 2026 in Beijing, BYD, Huawei, Xiaomi, and Geely all showcased vehicles with L3 and L4 autonomous capabilities, with BYD's "God's Eye" system now deployed on over 2.5 million vehicles and Huawei's ADS logging 8.76 billion kilometers of driving data across 1.4 million equipped cars.
+Two things happened in China during April 2026 that capture the state of autonomous driving.
+At Auto China 2026 in Beijing, BYD, Huawei, Xiaomi, and Geely all pushed L2+, L3 testing, or robotaxi narratives, with BYD's "God's Eye" system now deployed on over 2.5 million vehicles and Huawei's ADS logging 8.76 billion kilometers of driving data across 1.4 million equipped cars.
 Chinese tech media outlet 36Kr declared 2026 "the first year of autonomous driving commercialization."

 Both of these realities are true at the same time.
-China is deploying autonomous driving technology at a scale no other country matches.
-The hardware is real, the data accumulation is compounding, and the regulatory environment is permissive enough to allow road testing in 23 cities.
+China is deploying assisted-driving and geofenced autonomous systems at very large scale.
+The hardware is real, the data accumulation is compounding, and the regulatory environment is permissive enough to allow testing and pilots across many cities.
 But "commercialization" is doing a lot of work in that headline.
 This article breaks down what is actually happening on three fronts -- consumer cars, robotaxi fleets, and regulation -- and what "commercialization" means when you look past the press releases.

 Front 1: Consumer Cars and the L3 Transition